exp111/exp111.github.io/_posts/2020-6-18-owasp-mstg.md

 Notice: the IP Address is not the one in the Genymotion window name.
 Get it through Settings > System > About Phone or Settings > Network > Wi-Fi > The Wifi > Advanced > IP address.

 # Uncrackable Level 2
+> This app holds a secret inside.
+May include traces of native code.

 Same layout, can't start in genymotion (because of superuser) Again Root & Debugable Detection + Debugger Check in MainActivity.onCreate => remove, recompile with